-Architectural visualisation, or Arch Viz, is a broad term that describes “seeing” architectural designs before they are built.
+Architectural visualization or Arch Viz is a broad term that describes “seeing” architectural design before it’s built.
 It encompasses everything from basic sketches to more sophisticated 3D renderings and interactive virtual tours.

 3d Product Visualisation

 Product visualization is a good and inexpensive way to present offer, for example on company web page.
 Photography is not always the best choice- it`s expensive and time consuming.
 Promoting a product using photography requires hiring a skilled, professional photographer, a studio, graphic correction and others.
 When the offer rapidly expands, the company needs to take care of unifying its product presentations.
 Photographs should be done in the same way with the same post production.
 When the concept changes, the process starts from the beginning.
 The disadvantage of traditional photography is that once a picture is taken, you can`t change its point of view, direction of light and the color modification is limited.